QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Virtual lab visitor: Visits the virtual lab to see how experiments were done.
 - Virtual lab owner / Principal investigator: Coordinates the further development of the VL with a scientific vision.
 Will initially be the golden user who initiates the construction of a new virtual lab to do experiments and create a first publication based.
 This will often be done by the team involved in the core development.
-- Virtual lab Technical coordinator: Knows the lab from a technical perspective.
+- Virtual lab technical coordinator: Knows the lab from a technical perspective.
 Pushes the lab to the next readiness level.
 Works at VLIC.
-- Virtual lab Service operations: Can support users.
+- Virtual lab service operations: Can support users.
 Knows the lab and can help out when problems arise. <span style="color:green">Do we want a specific trainer role?</span>
+- Virtual research environment (VRE) development and operations engineer: Creating and maintaining NaaVRE the software in which virtual labs can be created.
+This is done by LifeWatch.
+- Networked infrastructures scientist: Contribute state-of-the-art components to the NaaVRE and can publish technical papers that demonstrate the relevance of NaaVRE in the field of networked systems.

 A person can fulfill multiple roles.
 In the virtual labs the distinction between development and use is a continuum.
 How many changes a scientist will make to the codebase and libraries depends on whether the virtual lab already has the necessary assets for the user.

-### Readiness levels
+## Readiness levels
 We discern four readiness levels in the development of a virtual lab.
 A new virtual lab starts at level 1.
 For each higher readiness level improvements should be made to the assets and documents in order to make the lab usable by others with an increasing amount of independence from the virtual lab core developers and VRE DevOps team.